 4. Paper sourced from managed plantations

-Our takeaway coffee cups are made from paper is sourced from certified managed plantations which means:
+Our takeaway coffee cups are made from paper is sourced from certified managed plantations which mean:

 - Biodiversity of forest ecosystems is maintained or enhanced

-- The range of ecosystem services that forests provide is sustained
+- The range of ecosystem services that forests provide are sustained

 - Chemicals are substituted by natural alternatives or their use is minimized